DXHeroes/knowledge-base-content/practices/good_developer_experience.md

   - launch
   - maintenance
   - phase_out
-short_description: Only a developer with a good Developer Experience (DX) can create exceptional software.
-If the DX is good, it is less likely that the developers would leave the company.
+short_description: Only developers with a good Developer Experience (DX) can create exceptional software.
+If the DX is good, it is less likely that developers would leave the company.
 Keeping developers happy should be an integral part of a successful company.
 tags:
   - good developer experience
   - user